documize/community/README.md

 ## Welcome

-Documize is an open source alternative to Confluence built with Golang and EmberJS.
+Documize is an open source modern, lightweight and comprehensive alternative to Confluence.

+It's built with Golang + EmberJS and compiled down to a single executable binary for Linux, Windows and macOS.

+All you need to provide is PostgreSQL or any MySQL variant.

 - Built for technical and non-technical users
 - Organization through labels, spaces and categories